• Skip to main content

 • Always cut liver in tiny chunks about ½ inch and of equal size for even and quick cooking.

-• The liver is highly nutritious as it is most nutrient-dense of all organ meats.
+• The liver is highly nutritious as it is the most nutrient-dense of all organ meats.
 So it is very beneficial for growing kids.
-However, people who are trying to lower their cholesterol to consume it in moderation.
+However, people who are trying to lower their cholesterol consume it in moderation.

-• Because the liver is so dense in nutrient sometimes is difficult to digest especially for those who have weak digestion.
+• Because the liver is so dense in nutrients sometimes is difficult to digest especially for those who have weak digestion.
 For this purpose fenugreek seeds and fenugreek leaves are always added to the liver which helps digestion.

-Want the lamb recipes?
+Want lamb recipes?
 Check these!

 Hope to find the most interesting and helpful.
 Please share your opinion in a comment.
 Happy Cooking!